itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

-You don't need to know what this set of commands means right now.
+You don't need to know what this code means.
+After you run it, you'll see a lot more code start plowing through the terminal.
+Don't worry about that either.

+To confirm Homebrew was installed, type `brew --version` and hit `return`.
+If the Terminal prints a Homebrew version, you're good to proceed.

+If you run into issues with this, feel free to shoot me an email.

 ### 2.3.3.
 Install Atom using Homebrew